curityio/kafka-zero-trust/README.md

 ```

 The client will run a code flow that opens the system browser, to get a user level access token.\
-Sign in as `demouser / Password1` to create an order and trigger event publishing:
+Sign in as `demouser / Password1` to get the initial user level access token:

 ![Login](./doc/login.png)

-The client then simply calls the Orders API to create an order transaction and exits.\
+The console client then simply calls the Orders API to create an order transaction and exits.\
 Meanwhile the Orders API raises a secure event consumed by the Payments API.

 ## URLs

 The following external URLs are available on the development computer.\
-The payments service runs inside the cluster, along with an [Apache Kafka](https://kafka.apache.org/) message broker:
+The payments service and Apache Kafka run inside the cluster.

 | Component | Location |
 | --------- | -------- |